 Proserv and Synaptec sign strategic alliance agreement

-The arrangement will lead to the roll-out of multiple technologies applicable to several energy sectors, including offshore wind and upstream oil and gas.
+The arrangement will lead to the roll-out of multiple technologies applicable to several energy sectors, including offshore wind.

 Leading controls technology company Proserv Controls has penned a strategic alliance with power system monitoring leader Synaptec to develop a cutting-edge integrated holistic cable monitoring system, which will reduce downtime, improve safety and lower operating costs at offshore wind farms.